simonmichael/hledger/hledger/hledger.m4.md

 nowadays you can add outshine mode to ledger mode to get folding without losing ledger mode's features.

+### Valuation expressions

+Ledger allows a valuation function or value to be written in double parentheses after an amount. hledger ignores these.

 ### Virtual postings

 A posting with parentheses around the account name is called a *virtual posting* or *unbalanced posting*,